Abby Alten Schwartz

 Journalist.
 Essayist.
 Memoirist.

 Abby Alten Schwartz is a Philadelphia writer whose essays and reported stories explore a variety of topics, including parenting, relationships, health & wellness, humor and creative living.
-Abby’s work has appeared in The Washington Post, The New York Times, HuffPost, WIRED, Scary Mommy, Salon, and elsewhere.
-Her literary writing has been nominated for the Pushcart Prize and Best of the Net and won Best Creative Nonfiction.
+Abby’s work has appeared in The Washington Post, The New York Times, HuffPost, WIRED, Salon, AARP, Scary Mommy, and elsewhere.
+Her literary writing has won Best Creative Nonfiction and has been nominated for the Pushcart Prize and Best of the Net.
 Abby's memoir-in-progress is about her journey from hypervigilance to trust.

 I rely on written words to create order in my life.
 On paper, my thoughts line up obediently, no longer tumbling inside my head like clothes in a dryer.